 Karpicke and Roediger (2008) demonstrated this in a landmark study.
 Students who repeatedly studied vocabulary pairs remembered 36% of them after a week.
 Students who studied once and then practised retrieval four times remembered 80%.
 The critical finding was not that retrieval practise is better than rote , it is that the act of retrieving changes the memory trace.
 Each successful retrieval strengthens the pathway and makes future retrieval more reliable.
 Each failed retrieval, followed by feedback, creates a stronger re-encoding than passive re-study.

 Bjork and Bjork's (1992) distinction between storage strength and retrieval strength explains the mechanism.
 Storage strength reflects how well-learned something is.
 Retrieval strength reflects how easily it can be accessed right now.
 Rote repetition in massed practise (learning the same material in one long session) increases storage strength briefly but does not build retrieval strength.
 Spaced, interleaved retrieval practise builds both.
-A pupil who recites the seven times table daily is building storage strength.
-A pupil who answers random multiplication questions is building retrieval strength , the kind that survives a week, a month, and an examination.
+A learner who recites the seven times table daily is building storage strength.
+A learner who answers random multiplication questions is building retrieval strength , the kind that survives a week, a month, and an examination.

 What Happens When Rote Learning Fails

 Kornell and Bjork (2008) added an important nuance.
 Students consistently prefer massed practise over spaced practise, rating it as more effective , even when their test scores show the opposite.
 This is the "illusion of knowing": the fluency produced by recent massed repetition feels like learning, but it reflects retrieval strength that evaporates overnight.
-Teachers who rely on pupil self-report to assess the effectiveness of memorisation methods will consistently over-rate massed rote practise and under-rate retrieval-based practise.
+Teachers who rely on learner self-report to assess the effectiveness of memorisation methods will consistently over-rate massed rote practise and under-rate retrieval-based practise.
 The subjective experience of learning is a poor guide to what actually sticks.

 Question 1 of 10